Skip to main content

 A pocket reference of every California deadline and obligation your insurer must meet during your claim, with the exact regulation citations.

-What Your Insurance Company Is Required to Tell You — And What They Conveniently Forget
+What Your Insurer Is Required to Tell You

-California law imposes affirmative disclosure obligations on insurers — things they must proactively tell you about your claim.
+California law imposes affirmative disclosure obligations on insurers - things they must proactively tell you.
 Most never do.
-Here is what they owe you and how to demand it.
+What they owe and how to ask.

-When a Claim Is Below the Deductible: Strategies for Capturing the Full Scope of Loss
+When a Claim Is Below the Deductible: What to Do

-How deductibles work in property claims, why carriers have incentives to keep estimates below the deductible, commonly missed items that push claims over the threshold, and when to hire a public adjuster for borderline claims.
+How deductibles work, why carriers keep estimates below them, commonly missed items that push claims over the threshold, and when to hire a Public Adjuster.

-When a Mortgage Company Tries to Hire a Public Adjuster: Understanding the Legal Boundaries
+When a Mortgage Company Tries to Hire a Public Adjuster

-The lender's loss payable endorsement, mortgagee rights, privacy laws, and why a mortgage company cannot hire a Public Adjuster unless it is an insured.
-A real-world case study.
+Lender's loss payable endorsement, mortgagee rights, privacy laws, and why a mortgage company cannot hire a Public Adjuster unless it is an insured.

-Endorsements modify the base policy form, and when they conflict with an exclusion, the endorsement controls.
-Learn how endorsements add back coverage, why adjusters miss them, and how to challenge a denial that ignores your endorsements.
+Endorsements modify the base policy, and when they conflict with an exclusion, the endorsement controls.
+How they add coverage back and how adjusters miss them.

-Inflation guard endorsements automatically increase your dwelling coverage — but if your home's replacement cost hasn't kept pace, the inflated limit can trigger a coinsurance penalty that reduces your claim payout.
+Inflation guard endorsements raise dwelling coverage automatically, but if replacement cost outpaces the limit, coinsurance can cut into your claim payout.

-When Matching Is Impossible: Banned Materials, Discontinued Products, and Custom Finishes
+When Matching Is Impossible: Banned or Custom Materials

-What happens when your insurance company cannot restore your home to pre-loss condition because the original materials are banned by California law, discontinued by the manufacturer, or too custom to replicate — and what the carrier owes you.
+What the carrier owes when the original materials are banned by California law, discontinued by the manufacturer, or too custom to replicate.

 When NOT to File an Insurance Claim